Scottish Shipwrecks

 Riant

-The wreck of the Riant lies approximately 0.5 miles west of Carraig Mhor off the west side of Gigha in position 55°40.303’N, 005°46.926’W (GPS).
-The wreck lies on the south side of a reef in general seabed depths of 35-37 metres with least depth over the wreck of 32-33 metres.
-She lies upright and canted over on her port side, in recent years she has started to collapse after the attentions of a scallop trawler.
-Her stern has now fallen away, the deck has dropped around 1.5 metres and the bow is bent back on itself.
-She lies, facing west, on a gently sloping rock and boulder seabed, the reef to the north actually shields her and can be confused as the wreck on an echo sounder.
+She sits upright canted over to her port side.
+In recent years she has started to collapse, the result of a hit by a scallop trawler.
+Her stern has fallen away, the deck has dropped around 1.5 metres and the bow is bent back on itself.
+She lies, facing west, on a gently sloping rock and boulder seabed.
+The reef to the north shields her from the worst of the weather and sea conditions but can be confused with the wreck on an echo sounder.

 Main boiler.